momandine/momandine.github.io/_posts/2017-03-20-Python-exception-handling.md

 Plus, trying to think of every single possible source of exceptions is arduous.
 It makes me nervous now, even in this toy example of four lines of code non-try/except code.
 What if the filename isn't a `str`?
 Should I add another handler?
 There are already a lot of except clauses, and they're starting to get in the way of the readabilily of the code.

 Ok, new idea.
 Clearly the `IndexError` should be replaced with a simple `get`.
-Probably that would be more performant anyway (maybe some other time I'll delve into the implementation of exception handlers and their perfomace).
+Probably that would be more performant anyway (maybe some other time I'll delve into the implementation of exception handlers and their perfomance).
 Around everything else, I could throw in a general try/except.

 ```
 import json